Original Release Date: March 24, 2018

 The more you know, the less overwhelmed you will be.
 Make sure you understand the basics of the form before continuing.

-This can be time-consuming, but you'll also use all these ingredients on your labels as well, so it's time well spent!!
+This can be time-consuming, but you'll also use all these ingredients on your product labels as well, so it's time well spent!!
+Speaking of labels, make sure you check out the Health Canada Hotlist for restricted and prohibited ingredients, as well as label cautions you need to include.

 Set a block of time aside to fill out the form.
 If you have taken the time to prepare before you tackle the online web form, it should only take you 30-60 minutes or so.

-Once you have completed the form and have submitted it, make sure to save it using the instructions on the bottom of the form.
+Make sure to use the instructions on the bottom of the form to save the form to your computer before you submit it (instructions will be different for PC and Mac).
 This will allow you to make amendments later if needed, and to review the information you entered at a later date.

 Learn from me.
 The first time I filled out the form I forgot poppyseeds and water!
 Make sure you have entered all the ingredients and percentages correctly and that your contact information is correct.